Let’s get one thing straight

 My Personal Experience

-I began doing pushups a number of years ago, and I began small.
+I started doing push-ups several years ago, and I began with small sets.
 Doing 5-10 before each shower (the point is to pick something achievable, even if it's simply two).
-Then I aimed higher allowings for nothing less than 50+ or I wouldn't give myself permission to shower.
-It wasn’t some giant leap, it was intentional daily actions that accumulated over time.
-Start small and build from there.
-(Since then I've build up to 2hrs in the gym 5 days a week.
-This was for sure not an overnight change!
-This is something that only becomes possible long term with habits, not to mention increasingly easier as well.)
+Then I aimed higher, allowing for nothing less than 50+ or I wouldn't permit myself to shower.
+It wasn’t a giant leap; it was intentional, daily actions that accumulated over time.
+Start small and build from there. *(Since then, I've built up to 2 hours in the gym 5 days a week.
+This was certainly not an overnight change!
+This is something that only becomes possible long term with habits, not to mention becoming increasingly easier as well.) *

 If you enjoyed the information in this post and would like more daily food for thought, enter your information below.
-I send a few emails per week and will never spam your inbox.
+I email a few times a week and won't send spam.

 — Tyler Jennings Coatsworth